mahmednabil109/Dino-Bug/README.md

 }
 ```

-Then after you Score a HigherScore Just Call `Runner.instance_.mahmedEnd()` to save the Score :smile:.
+Then after you Score a HigherScore Just Call `Runner.instance_.happyEnd()` to save the Score :smile:.
 ---